martinsumner/riak_kv/docs/QueryAPI.md

     }
 ```

 The query definition above will search for every SMITH born in the first 6 months of 1964.
-Note that the delimiter chosen ("|") is after all the standard text characters in the ASCII table (char 124), so that this will match on only the complete name SMITH, where as `"start_term" : "SMITH"` would also match on any surname starting SMITH.
+Note that the delimiter chosen ("|") is after all the standard text characters in the ASCII table (char 124), so that this will match on only the complete name SMITH, whereas `"start_term" : "SMITH"` would also match on any surname starting SMITH.

 ```json
     {